Marvel Ultimate Alliance 3: The Black Order: Black Order Expansion Pass

 Sometime after Thanos and Thane's disappearances, Doctor Doom attacks Wakanda, seeking the Soul Stone in Black Panther's possession.
 All the heroes reunite to stop him, but Doom transports them to the Negative Zone so he can continue with his plans unhindered.
-The heroes are overwhelmed by the Negative Zone's native Insectoids, but are rescued by the Fantastic Four, who had been long trapped at Negative Zone while chasing Doom across dimensions before the heroes’ war against Thanos occurred.
+The heroes are overwhelmed by the Negative Zone's native Insectoids, but are rescued by the Fantastic Four, who had been trapped at Negative Zone while pursuing Doom before Thanos's attack.
 The four join the heroes to find Annihilus, the ruler of the Negative Zone, and defeat him, obtaining his Cosmic Control Rod and using it to open an interdimensional bridge gate to escape.

 The heroes emerge from the gate in Latveria, discovering that many of its people have been absorbed into the Soul Stone.
 They make their way to Castle Doom, where Doom reveals that he is using his people's souls to resurrect a Celestial.
 The heroes defeat the Celestial, but Doom uses the cosmic power from the Soul Stone to transform himself into God Emperor Doom.
 The heroes ultimately triumph over Doom, freeing the souls of the Latverian citizens and reviving them.
-Afterward, Mister Fantastic reveals that Doom's plans were meant to protect the universe from unknown entities awakened by Thanos and Thane's clash, and the heroes, including Doom prepare to join forces once more against this new threat.
+Afterward, Mister Fantastic reveals that Doom's plans were meant to protect the universe from unknown entities awakened by Thanos and Thane's clash, and the heroes, including Doom, prepare to join forces once more against this new threat.

 Playable characters

-The game's features a base roster of 36 playable characters, including members of various superhero teams such as the Avengers, the Guardians of the Galaxy, the Web Warriors, and many others.
-Fourteen additional characters from Marvel Knights, X-Men, and Fantastic Four, with the fourteenth being a hidden character are featured as paid downloadable content via the post launch Expansion Pass.
-Two additional X-Men characters were also added via free updates.
-Almost every playable characters, including one of the downloadable contents can only be unlocked through the game’s specific challenges, instead of through story progressions.
+The game's features a base roster of 36 playable characters, including members of various superhero teams such as the Avengers, the Guardians of the Galaxy, the Defenders, and many others.
+Thirteen additional characters from Marvel Knights, X-Men, and Fantastic Four, including a hidden fourteenth additional character are featured as paid downloadable content via the post-launch Expansion Pass.
+Two additional X-Men characters were also added via a free update.